SeNSE-lab/whiskitphysics/code/bulletlib/README.md

-# Bullet Physics SDK
+# Custom Mini-Library extracted from Bullet Physics SDK

 This is NOT the official repository of the Bullet Physics SDK.
 Only Bullet Physics code used in WHISKiT Physics is contained in this folder.
-To access the official source code repository go to https://github.com/bulletphysics/bullet3.
+To access the official source code repository visit https://github.com/bulletphysics/bullet3

 WHISKiT Physics is based on following Bullet Physics directories: